jasonody/talks/README.md

 UC Davis - November 2015

-> Applying the Single Responsibility Principle using services and directives to improve the maintainability of the weather app.
+> Applying the Single Responsibility Principle by using services and directives to improve the maintainability of the weather app.

 [Plunker](http://plnkr.co/edit/nAsl74?p=info)